Thomasedv/Av1an/README.md

 -   Building encoding queue with bigger files first, minimizing waiting for the last scene to encode.
 -   Both video and audio transcoding with FFmpeg.
 -   Logging of the progress of all encoders.
+-   You can process a folder of files by using the folder as input, by ending the input name with `\ ` or `/`:

+    - `av1an -i folder\ ` or `av1an -i folder/ `

+    - The same can be done for temporary folders (where av1an saves logs and temporary files for each input file)
+    - `av1an -i folder\  --temp temp_folder\ ` or `av1an -i folder/ --temp temp_folder/`

 # Install